mildsunrise/protobuf-inspector/CONFIG.md

 }
 ~~~

-Because `item` isn't any of the native types, protobuf-parser will assume it's
+Because `item` isn't any of the native types, protobuf-inspector will assume it's
 a new message type.
 Now let's label the fields of each item: field 1 is the name,
 field 2 seems the price.